GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Record-by-record input
 ----------------------

-In the case of data and text tables you have the option of selecting record-by-record reading or writing.
+In the case of data tables you have the option of selecting record-by-record reading or writing.
 As a general rule, your program development simplifies if you can read entire resources into memory with GMT_Read_Data_ or GMT_Read_VirtualFile_.
 However, if this leads to